webburza/sylius-customers-also-bought-bundle/README.md

   If the command is behaving unusually or if you want more information on what it's doing, add a verbosity flag (-v)

-## Sylius version

-  If you're using Sylius 0.17 and you have installed it as it's suggested on the Sylius site, you might need to update your sylius/sylius package with composer to get the actual 0.17 version.
-If you don't have the latest 0.17 version of sylius/sylius this bundle's command will silently fail to delete old associations.
-Cases when associations need to be deleted should be weird and unusual, because you don't generally delete orders from your database.

 ## License

 This bundle is available under the [MIT license](LICENSE).